 - Nippon Ichi games like the Disgaea series love to reward the player for winning Hopeless Boss Fights, though sometimes the reward comes in the form of a bad ending.

-- Disgaea 2 is the most extreme in this regard: to see the worst possible ending, you need to have at least 99 felonies on your main character, he needs to have at least 99 ally kills and one of them needs to be the main heroine.
+- Disgaea 2 is the most extreme in this regard: to see the worst possible ending, you need to have at least 99 felonies on your main character, he needs to have at least 99 ally kills, and one of them needs to be the main heroine.
 You also need to defeat a level 2000 boss (the normal final boss is below level 100, by comparison).
-Also notorious as one of the most horrific examples in recent gaming.
 Unlock at your own risk, You Have Been Warned.
 Adell kills Rozalin (as Zenon), gets possessed, then brutally kills and devours Taro and Hanako.

 - Super Robot Wars Alpha 3 had a hidden ending that could only be accessed on a New Game+.
 Said hidden ending... was Kill 'em All from Space Runaway Ideon and involved the Big Bad eventually corrupting Messiah.
 It's worth seeing at least once, but you have to go out of your way to get it.